 Among tajweed rules, there are some related to noon sakina and tanween, which are Izhar, Iqlab, Idgham.
 To learn what Idgham is in Tajweed and its types in detail, continue reading this post.

-The Meaning of Tajweed Tajweed in the language is: “improving”, “precision”, and “perfection”, it is said… You make something good if you improve it and master it, and it’s the opposite of (badness).
+Tajweed in the language is: “improving”, “precision”, and “perfection”, it is said… You make something good if you improve it and master it, and it’s the opposite of (badness).

 Technically, tajweed means pronouncing each letter of the Qur’an from its articulation point (مخارج in Arabic) without changing.
 It means pronouncing letters correctly according to the rules of Tajweed, laid down by the Islamic scholars.
 And it is said: Tajweed means giving each letter its right and its due of the exits and attributes.

-What Is Idgham in Tajweed?
 Ingham in the Arabic language means to merge something into another.
 And in terminology, it means merging a constant letter into a vowel letter so that the two letters become one stressed letter- equals two.

-Idgham in tajweed is applied in noon Sakin or Tanween , when they are preceded by any of those six letters ( ي، ر، م، ل، و، ن).
+Idgham in tajweed is applied in noon Sakin or Tanween, when they are preceded by any of those six letters ( ي، ر، م، ل، و، ن).

-The Difference Between Noon Sakin and Tanween 1- The Noon sakin (static Noon) is an original letter of the word like منْ, and the tanween is an additional nun مlike غفورًا
+1- The Noon sakin (static Noon) is an original letter of the word like منْ, and the tanween is an additional nun مlike غفورًا

 2- The Noon sakin is fixed in the pronunciation and the writing, and the tanween is fixed in the pronunciation but not in writing ( as it can be tanween with Dumma غفورٌٌ, tanween with kasra غفورِِ, and tanween with fatha like غفورًا.

-3- The noon sakin can be found is in the names, verbs, and letters, like من ، ين مو، من تهى.
-But tanween can only be found in nouns, not in verbs or letters, except (لَيَكُونًا ) in Surat Yusuf and (لَنَسْفَعًا ) in Surat Al-Alaq. in the two cases, this tanween isn’t original but light noon used to emphasis the verb and called in Arabic نون التوكيد الخفيفة.
+3- The noon sakin can be found is in the names, verbs, and letters, like من، ينمو، منتهى.
+But tanween can only be found in nouns, not in verbs or letters, except (لَيَكُونًا) in Surat Yusuf and (لَنَسْفَعًا) in Surat Al-Alaq. in the two cases, this tanween isn’t original but light noon used to emphasis the verb and called in Arabic نون التوكيد الخفيفة.

 4- The consonant can be located in the middle of the word or at the end, but tanween is only located at the end.

-Idghaam Arabic Letters There are the six letters that make up the word يرملون.
+There are the six letters that make up the word يرملون.
 They are ياء, راء, ميم,.نون , لم, واو

 There are three types of Idghaam, which are

-What Are Idgham Rules When it comes to Quran recitation rules, this term means to merge.
+When it comes to Quran recitation rules, this term means to merge.
 Idgham in Tajweed means joining a non-vowel with a vowel so that the two letters become one letter of the second type.. read more to know What Are Idgham Rules.

 Idghaam Mutamaathilain is devidied into types

-Al-Idghaam Al-kabeer : occurs when a voweled letter precedes another voweled letter such that they become one letter with a shaddah on it.
+occurs when a voweled letter precedes another voweled letter such that they become one letter with a shaddah on it.

-قَالُواْ يَا أَبَانَا مَا لَكَ لاَ تَأْمَـنَّ ـا عَلَى يُوسُفَ وَإِنَّا لَهُ لَنَاصِحُونَ
+قَالُواْ يَا أَبَانَا مَا لَكَ لاَ تَأْمَـنَّـا عَلَى يُوسُفَ وَإِنَّا لَهُ لَنَاصِحُونَ

 The original word is تأمننا but the two letters are merged into تأمنّا

-قَالَ أَتُحَاجُّونِّ ـي فِي اللّهِ وَقَدْ هَدَانِ
+قَالَ أَتُحَاجُّونِّـي فِي اللّهِ وَقَدْ هَدَانِ

 The original word is تحاجونني, but the two letters are merged into تحاجونى

-Al-Idghaam Al Saghir The meeting of a consonant letter with another vowel so that they become one stressed letter of the second gender.
+The meeting of a consonant letter with another vowel so that they become one stressed letter of the second gender.
 Like in this verse

-فَمَا رَبِحَت تِّ ـجَارَتُهُمْ وَمَا كَانُواْ مُهْتَدِينَ
+فَمَا رَبِحَت تِّـجَارَتُهُمْ وَمَا كَانُواْ مُهْتَدِينَ

-Idghaam Mutamaathilain when two letters similar in their shape, pronunciation, and traits, for example, meet together.
+when two letters similar in their shape, pronunciation, and traits, for example, meet together.
 One of them is consonant, and the other is a vowel.

-“فَلا يُسرِفْ فِ ي القَتلِ”
+“فَلا يُسرِفْ فِي القَتلِ”

 In this sentence, the letter ف in يسرف is similar to the letter ف in فى, so both letters are merged into one letter.

-مَا سَلَكَكُ مْ فِي سَقَرَ
+مَا سَلَكَكُمْ فِي سَقَرَ

 Read more: Learn Noorani Qaida In 10 Simple Steps

-Homogeneous Idghaam If two letters come, the first is a consonant and the second is a vowel, and they are pronounced from the same articulation point but differ in their attributes, the first letter must be merged into the second.
+If two letters come, the first is a consonant and the second is a vowel, and they are pronounced from the same articulation point but differ in their attributes, the first letter must be merged into the second.

 for both ث and ذ are emitted from the tip of the tongue.

-{يا بُنَيَّ ا رْكب مَّعنا}
+{يا بُنَيَّ ارْكب مَّعنا}

 Both أ and ى, which are called madd letters, are emitted from the tip of the tongue.